uldyssian-sh/vmware-cis-vm/.github/pull_request_template.md

 - [ ] Any dependent changes have been merged and published

 ## Additional Notes
-Add any additional notes or context about the PR here.
+Add any additional notes or context about the PR here.# Updated Sun Nov  9 12:49:54 CET 2025